Mrs. Correct and Majority Colorings: Introduction

 A natural generalization of list colorings is the concept of \emph{paintability} (also called \emph{on-line list coloring}, see~\cite{Schauz2009,Zhu2009}).
 Let $\kappa$ be a function that assigns a positive integer $\kappa(v)$ to every vertex $v$ of a positively-edge-weighted directed graph $D=(V,E,\omega)$.
-The \emph{$\tau$-majority $\kappa$-painting game on $D$} is a game played in rounds by two players: Lister and Painter.
+The \emph{$\tau$-majority $\kappa$-painting game on $D$} is a game played in rounds by two players: Lister and Painter (Mr. Paint and Mrs. Correct in the original article of Schauz \cite{Schauz2009}).
 The game starts with all the vertices of $D$ being uncolored.
 The $i$-th round, for $i=1,2,\ldots$, starts with Lister presenting a non-empty subset $X_i$ of uncolored vertices of $D$.
 Then, Painter responds by selecting a subset $Y_i \subseteq X_i$ and assigns color $i$ to all the vertices in $Y_i$.
-Coloring of the vertices in $Y_i$ must satisfy the $\tau$-majority constraints, i.e.,
+Coloring of the vertices in $Y_i$ must satisfy the $\tau$-majority constraints, i.e., the inequality

-Painter wins the game after the $m$-th round if all the vertices are colored, i.e. $\bigcup_{i=1,\ldots,m} Y_i = V$.
-Lister wins the game after the $m$-th round if there is a vertex $v$ that was presented $\kappa(v)$ many times, and remains uncolored, i.e.,
+must hold for every vertex $v\in Y_i$.
+Painter's goal is to color all vertices and Lister's goal is to get some vertex to be uncolored despite multiple presentations.
+Specifically, Painter wins the game after the $m$-th round if all the vertices are colored, i.e., $\bigcup_{i=1}^m Y_i = V$.
+Lister wins the game after the $m$-th round if there is a vertex $v$ that was presented $\kappa(v)$ many times, and remains uncolored, i.e., for some vertex $v\in V$,

 If neither player wins, the game continues to the next round.
 Observe that the requirement that each $X_i$ contains at least one uncolored vertex means that Painter can color at least one vertex in every round, and as a consequence we get that one of the players has a winning strategy in the game.
 We say that $D$ is \emph{$\tau$-majority $\kappa$-paintable} if Painter has a winning strategy in the corresponding painting game on $D$.
 When $\kappa$ assigns the value $k$ uniformly to every vertex $v \in V$, we say that $D$ is \emph{$\tau$-majority $k$-paintable}.